creativescala/doodle/docs/src/main/mdoc/image/writing.md

 The first import pulls in the Java2D backend.
 The second import makes available the standard formats supported by Doodle.

-## Writing to a File
+## Writing an Image

-To write to a file, call the `write` method, giving the format as a type parameter and the file name as a normal parameter.
+Call the `write` method to write to a file, giving the format as a type parameter and the file name as a normal parameter.
 For example, to write a PNG to the file called `"circle.png"`

 ```scala mdoc
 val image = Image.circle(100)